kevin-ewing/keames/README.md

-# Keames Chair -- Kevin's Production Logo
+# Eames Chair -- Demo ThreeJs Site of an Eames Chair